uapi-group/kernel-features/README.md

 user namespace.
 But this doesn't just lock a single mount or mount subtree it locks all mounts in the mount namespace, i.e., the mount table cannot be altered.

-### Allow creating idmapped mounts from idmapped mounts

-[x] Allow creating idmapped mounts from idmapped mounts

-Add a new `OPEN_TREE_CLEAR` flag to `open_tree()` that can only be used in conjunction with `OPEN_TREE_CLONE`.
-When specified it will clear all mount properties from that mount including the mount's idmapping.
-Requires the caller to be `ns_capable(mntns->user_ns)`.
-If idmapped mounts are encountered the caller must be `ns_capable(sb->user_ns, CAP_SYS_ADMIN)` in the filesystems user namespace.

-Locked mount properties cannot be changed.
-A mount's idmapping becomes locked if it propagates across user namespaces.

-This is useful to get a new, clear mount and also allows the caller to create a new detached mount with an idmapping attached to the mount.
-Iow, the caller may idmap the mount afterwards.

-**🙇 `c4a16820d901 ("fs: add open_tree_attr()")` 🙇**

-**Use-Case:** A user may already use an idmapped mount for their home directory.
-And once a mount has been idmapped the idmapping cannot be changed anymore.
-This allows for simple semantics and allows to avoid lifetime complexity in order to account for scenarios where concurrent readers or writers might still use a given user namespace while it is about to be changed.
-But this poses a problem when the user wants to attach an idmapping to a mount that is already idmapped.
-The new flag allows to solve this problem.
-A sufficiently privileged user such as a container manager can create a user namespace for the container which expresses the desired ownership.
-Then they can create a new detached mount without any prior mount properties via OPEN_TREE_CLEAR and then attach the idmapping to this mount.

-### Require a user namespace to have an idmapping when attached

-[x] Require a user namespace to have an idmapping when attached

-Enforce that the user namespace about to be attached to a mount must have an idmapping written.

-**🙇 `dacfd001eaf2 ("fs/mnt_idmapping.c: Return -EINVAL when no map is written")` 🙇**

-**Use-Case:** Tighten the semantics.

 ### Extend `setns()` to allow attaching to all new namespaces of a process